 Follow me on Facebook and Instagram

 After high school graduation, Carl enlisted in the Marines as a combat photographer.
-Enlisting in the military was a crash course education that helped me find a long-term passion for documentation and visual storytelling.
+His experiences in the military would be a crash course education that helped him understand the importance of documenting your world and find a long-term passion for visual storytelling.

-During my five years of service, I attended the military photography program at the Defense Information School in Fort Meade, Maryland.
-My first duty station was Camp Lejeune, North Carolina, from there I deployed to Afghanistan with an infantry battalion to document day-to-day operations.
-I was awarded the Purple Heart Medal after being wounded by a roadside bomb in Afghanistan.
-I was in the hospital for a month and returned to my unit to finish out the deployment.
+During his five years of service, he attended the military photography program at the Defense Information School in Fort Meade, Maryland.
+Carl's first duty station was Camp Lejeune, North Carolina, from there he went on many training operations with various units and deployed to Afghanistan with 1st Battalion 2nd Marines to document day-to-day missions during Operation Enduring Freedom.

-Eddie Adams Workshop Alumni, XXX, Class of 2017
+Eddie Adams Workshop, XXX, Class of 2017

-National Press Photographer Association Member
+National Press Photographer Association member